ragdolldynamics/ragdoll-maya/docs/pages/licencing.md

 1. Calling `ragdoll.licence.install()`
 2. On simulating any frame

-`install()` is typically called on Maya startup when the plug-in is loaded and menu is installed.
+`install()` is typically called when the plug-in is loaded and menu is installed.
 You can disable this.

 That is, Maya can open a scene with Ragdoll in it without making a connection to the internet if neither of these things happen.
 This means you can simulate on one machine, bake or otherwise disable the solver and send it off to a farm (e.g. local or cloud) without worrying about licences.